 How do dermal fillers treat marionette lines?

-Juvederm and Radiesse can both be used to treat marionette lines and provide effective results.
-Hyaluronic acid fillers like Juvederm are great for the marionette lines because they are easy to inject and results are reversible if the patient is unhappy.
-Juvederm also helps to hydrate the skin and assist with the intracellular structure.
-It is most effective on marionette lines that are superficial to deep, and provide filling effect without the patient looking overstuffed or frozen.
-Juvederm is favored for its ability to give patients natural-looking results.
+Hyaluronic acid fillers like Juvederm are great for marionette lines because they are easy to inject and the results are reversible if the patient is unhappy.
+Juvederm also hydrates the skin and assists with the intracellular structure.
+It is most effective on marionette lines that are superficial to deep, and provides a filling effect without the patient looking overstuffed or frozen.
+Juvederm is favored for its natural-looking results.